ozarchie/bbconsole/README.md

 ============
 Linux console for BlueBasic (BASIC interpreter for CC2540 and CC2541 Bluetooth LE chips).
 See https://github.com/aanon4/BlueBasic for more information.
-See https://github.com/ozarchie/BlueBasic-loader/wiki for an update Wiki, examples See https://github.com/ozarchie/BlueBasic-loader for a slower loader compatible with Chinese clones
+See https://github.com/ozarchie/BlueBasic-loader/wiki for an update Wiki, examples.
+See https://github.com/ozarchie/BlueBasic-loader for a slower loader compatible with Chinese clones.

 ###Usage: